A B C D E F G H I J L M N O P R S T V

 Ballon Mortgage

-A short term loan with 30-year amortizatio payments but is scheduled to be paid in full with a lump sum once the 5 to 7 year date arrives.
+A short term loan with 30-year amortization payments but is scheduled to be paid in full with a lump sum once the 5 to 7 year date arrives.

 back to top